mettadore/haderach/README.markdown

 This is just the boring code for a ridiculously simple, yet horribly time-wasting, Rails app.

+This is a stupid change for checkin only.
+Take that matey!

 ## License

 Copyright (c) 2010 [John W.P.
 Metta](http://mettadore.com)